-Do you enjoy doing research, have attention to detail and have a keen interest in ethics, safety protocols, legal standards, and regulations?
+Do you enjoy research and are interested in ethics, safety protocols, and legal standards?
 Then, a career as a Compliance Officer could be worth exploring.

 Compliance officers coordinate safety and quality audits to ensure a company runs legally and ethically and complies with all applicable industry regulations and licensing requirements.

 There are no formal qualifications needed to become a compliance officer.
 However, employers prefer candidates with bachelor's degrees in law, finance, or economics.

 Alternatively, completing certification courses such as a Certificate IV In Compliance And Risk Management or a Diploma of Quality Auditing can improve your chances.